Can we use the same technology that speeds up society to create experiences that slow us down and calm the mind?

-The animations are made with the same types of data and technology that contribute to the fast-paced contemporary society, but offer an alternative application for them: they calm the mind of a viewer, preparing it to start reading a novel.
+The animations are made with the same types of data and technology that contribute to the fast-paced contemporary society, but offer an alternative application for them: they calm the mind of a viewer and prepare it to start reading a novel.

 The series currently includes the following novels: